 Substances of well defined chemical composition are named according to the main constituent(s).
 For some types of substances, the chemical composition alone is not enough for characterisation.
-In these cases, some additional physical parameters about the chemical structures have to be added to the substance identification.
+In these cases, some additional physical parameters in relation to the chemical structures have to be added to the substance identification.

-As a general rule, it should be aimed to cover the composition up to 100%, and each constituent requires a complete chemical specification, including structural information.
+As a general rule, the aim should be to cover the composition up to 100%, and each constituent requires a complete chemical specification, including structural information.
 For substances that are defined by their chemical composition, a distinction is made between: